iobeeta/docs/docs/Open And Close/README.md

 ## Features

-- Smooth transition
+- Smooth transformation, easing vision.
-- Flexible configuration and combination
+- Flexible configuration and combination.
 - During the transformation process, the direction can be changed at any time.

-### Quick Start.
+## Quick Start.
 Follow this, step by step

 1. Prepare your object.
 2. According to your needs, select the configuration file which starts with ".OAC", change their parameters and drag them into the inventory.